Next warns of higher prices as costs rise

 - Published

-Next has said it will raise its prices this year to offset increased wages as well as higher shipping and manufacturing costs.
+Next has said it will raise its prices this year to offset increased wages as well as higher shipping costs.

-It said prices for its spring and summer ranges would rise by 3.7% from a year earlier, while it expects a 6% increase for autumn and winter goods.
+It said prices for its spring and summer clothing and homeware ranges would rise by 3.7% from a year earlier, while it expects a 6% increase for autumn and winter goods.

 Its forecast came as it said sales for the three months to 25 December were up 20% compared with pre-pandemic 2019.